 Looking Up: Dark Skies of Heber Valley

-In the summer of 2017, the valley’s three state parks — Deer Creek, Wasatch Mountain, and Jordanelle — took significant steps toward earning International Dark Sky Park certification.
-Three of Utah's state parks already hold this distinction and nine other state parks are also working to earn the status.
+The valley’s three state parks — Deer Creek, Wasatch Mountain and Jordanelle — have all taken significant steps toward earning International Dark Sky Park certification.
+And in 2021, Jordanelle joined the growing list of Utah state parks that hold this distinction.
+(Read: How to Stargaze in Utah)

 Foott notes many people over the age of 50 tell her when they were children they could see the Milky Way from their porch in the middle of the city — something that is largely unthinkable today.
 “We’ve lost it so quickly,” Foott says.